jakewarrenblack/odoo-real-estate-ads/actions.md

 `docs` is a special variable in qweb.
 It's a list of records that are passed to the template.

+So it's an iterable of all the records available to the template.

 The `t-as` attribute is used to assign a name to each record in the list.
 Just like a normal loop.

 4. Import all this stuff into the manifest.